Thomas & Friends series 5

-Thomas (the Tank Engine) & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

 This article lists and details episodes from the fifth series of the show, which was first broadcast in 1998.
 This series was narrated by Michael Angelis for audiences in the United Kingdom, while Alec Baldwin narrated episodes for audiences in the United States.

 In the United States, this season was first aired in 1999 on Fox Family.
 This was the first season of the series that was not aired on PBS Kids.

-This was the first season that used digital filming, and the last produced by The Britt Allcroft Company.
+This was the last season produced by Gullane Entertainment's original name, The Britt Allcroft Company before its current rename in 2000.

 Production

 Stories

 The show's staff had decided since Series 3 that most of the best stories of The Railway Series had been adapted, the rest involving too many new characters or closely resembling previous stories.
 With Series 5, the decision was made to write a full series of original, staff-written stories.
 One reason for this was producer Britt Allcroft's desire to create a theatrical Thomas the Tank Engine movie.
 She requested that director David Mitton show off his modelling skills.

 Some inspiration for the stories came from a former LMR manager named David Maidment.
 In 1997, Maidment met with Steven Wright about the possibility of supporting the Railway Children charity, and while Wright told him the series' staff commonly received such requests, they would consider.
 During their meeting, Maidment relayed stories about his railway experiences working in South Wales and as the manager at Crewe station.
 Days later, Maidment received a call asking if he would allow some of his stories to be used as material – the stories from The Railway Series were frequently based on true events, and Allcroft and Mitton preferred this.
 Maidment agreed, and was also asked to review each story to make sure that the railway in the show operated realistically.
 As a result, Maidment received writing credit alongside Allcroft and Mitton.
 10,000 pounds ($14,406 in U.S. money) was donated to the Railway Children for his work.

 These stories are amongst those adapted: